September 8, 2023

 Method

 • Place the butter in a light-colored frying pan and set the heat to medium-low.
 Cook as the butter melts, then begins to separate.
 Stir often.
 The cream-colored bits will begin to toast, and turn brown in the process.
 When the butter has gone mostly silent and you see no more cream colored bits but all brown bits, immediately remove from heat & transfer it to a large bowl, scraping down the pan to get all the bits.
-Let the brown butter cool on the counter or in the fridge until it’s soft and creamy.
+Let the brown butter cool.

 • Add the sugars, salt, baking soda and powder, and vanilla to the bowl.
-Use a hand mixer to beat the mixture for about 3-4 minutes, until well blended.
+Use a whisk or a hand mixer to mix well.

-• Add the milk, egg and yolk and beat until light and fluffy, about 3 minutes.
+• Add the milk, egg and yolk and beat until light and fluffy.

-• Add the dry ingredients to the bowl and switch to a rubber spatula.
+• Add the dry ingredients to the bowl and, if you were using a whisk, switch to a rubber spatula.
 Stir until all the dry ingredients are fully incorporated.

 Shape and bake the cookies